Selected Antineoplastic Systemic Enzyme Inhibitors/Strong 3A4 Inhibitors

 What you should do about this interaction:

-Let your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.
+Make sure your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.
 Your doctor may want to adjust the dose of your cancer medicine while your are taking the other medicine.
-Let your doctor know if you have an increase in diarrhea, nausea, stomach upset, or vomiting; if you have any unusual bleeding; if you have any swelling, weight gain, or shortness of breath; have a fever; develop an increased thirst, urinate more often than normal, or if your breath smells like fruit; develop eye pain/swelling/redness or blurred vision or other vision changes; or if you notice an irregular heartbeat or have dizziness or fainting episodes.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+Let your doctor know if you have an increase in diarrhea, nausea, stomach upset, or vomiting; if you have any unusual bleeding; if you have any chest pain or pressure, numbness or weakness on one side or your body, trouble talking, or severe headache; if you have any swelling, weight gain, or shortness of breath; have a fever; develop an increased thirst, urinate more often than normal, or if your breath smells like fruit; develop eye pain/swelling/redness or blurred vision or other vision changes; or if you notice an irregular heartbeat or have dizziness or fainting episodes.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 2.Cometriq (cabozantinib) US prescribing information.
 Exelixix, Inc. November 29, 2012.

-4.Tafinlar (dabrafenib) US prescribing information.
-GlaxoSmithKline May, 2013.
+5.Tafinlar (dabrafenib) US prescribing information.
+GlaxoSmithKline January, 2014.

-5.Sprycel (dasatinib) US prescribing information.
-Bristol-Myers Squibb Company October, 2011.
+6.Sprycel (dasatinib) US prescribing information.
+Bristol-Myers Squibb Company June, 2013.

-6.Tykerb (lapatinib) US prescribing information.
-GlaxoSmithKline February, 2012.
+8.Tykerb (lapatinib) US prescribing information.
+GlaxoSmithKline October, 2013.

-7.Tasigna (nilotinib) US prescribing information.
-Novartis Pharmaceuticals Corporation December, 2012.
+9.Tasigna (nilotinib) US prescribing information.
+Novartis Pharmaceuticals Corporation September, 2013.

-8.Votrient (pazopanib) US prescribing information.
-GlaxoSmithKline November, 2012.
+10.Votrient (pazopanib) US prescribing information.
+GlaxoSmithKline November, 2013.